on-paper/ink/scripts/README.md

 # Scripts

-This directory contains utility scripts for the Pingpad project.
+This directory contains utility scripts for the Paper project.

 ## generate-app-key.ts